NN-7/ISKL-V/README.md

 - Safe mode
   - If the victim launches their system in safe mode the virus will not activate since safe mode disables task scheduler.
   - Possibly solvable by setting the virus to launch in a registry like winlogon, but this is very commonly used by many viruses/ransomware so maybe another registry is better suited.
+- Disconnecting computer from power when booting to RE.